devshok/CAI/README.md

 # CAI (Centralized Alias Interface)

-**CAI (Centralized Alias Interface)** is a shell script written in Zsh and intended for managing macOS utilities such as Wi-Fi, Bluetooth, git, files on macOS.
+**CAI (Centralized Alias Interface)** is a CLI solution, written in zsh, that intended to help users on Unix machines to unload responsibility from .zshrc file and accelerate the initial compiling on starting up the zsh session.

 *CAI* is divided into a few **Alias Groups (AG)** like below: